neuromorphicsystems/led_panel/README.md

 LED panel can control an array of up to 8 panels at 60 Hz.
-C++ and Python can be used to drivee the display.
+C++ and Python can be used to drive the display.

 # Layout